BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 You environment should be ready to go, everything required was set up during installations!
 In the video, you will be working with a dataset from https://swcarpentry.github.io/shell-novice/setup.html.
 Click on this link, and navigate to the section Download files.
 Download shell-lesson-data.zip, unzip it, and move the file to your Desktop.

+Important: Note that if you are working with Windows Linux Subsystem (WSL), paths are a bit different than with Mac/Linux.
+You will want to use : /mnt/c/Users/-username-/Desktop/

 Contact Andréanne Proulx if you have questions on this module, or if you want to check that you completed successfully all the exercises.

 ## Resources